 If you are asking if you should celebrate your small progress as an entry-level employee in an organization, you are at the right place with the right person.
 The answer is quite direct.
 Yes! you should.
 You should talk about it, share with anyone who should be concerned and acknowledge every minute growth you experience on the job.
 Why? you may ask.
 This answer is simple too.

 Small wins are wins and small progress is progress.
 Every progress should be a big deal.

-Nowadays, it is super easy to get caught up in the hot pursuit of wealth, success or fame and as such, it is important that we honour the struggle.
-This means that you pause from time to time, acknowledge and celebrate every milestone as an entry level employee.
+Nowadays, it is super easy to get caught up in the hot pursuit of wealth, success or fame and as such, we must honour the struggle.
+This means that you pause from time to time, acknowledge and celebrate every milestone as an entry-level employee.

 Personal story: Small Progress as an Entry Level Employee

 In 2017, I and thirty-eight (38) other people wrote an entry-level job assessment.
 Five (5) persons failed and of the five, a lady was a close friend.
 When the results came out, she excused herself to the restroom where she broke down.